vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro-ts.md

 !!! note
     To import / export custom forms and/or icons you have to specify the associated catalog-item name in ```catalog-item``` tag.
 The naming convention for this is SOURCE_NAME__CATALOG_ITEM_NAME
-    The integration endpoint data for each workflow that is associated with the content source will be updated as well with the one fetched from the {{ products.vra_9_short_name }} server.
+    The integration endpoint data for each workflow that is associated with the content source will be updated as well with the one fetched from the {{ products.vro_short_name }} server.

 ### ID handling